MC10Inc/biostamp-android/README.md

 ### Project Setup

-To use the SDK, start by opening your existing Android application or creating a new application in Android Studio.
+To use this SDK, start by opening your existing Android application or creating a new application in Android Studio.
 Open your application's `build.gradle` script and make the following changes:

 Confirm that the minimum SDK version is at least 24:

 ```gradle
 android {
     ...